myrriad/pyetymology/README.md

 # wikt-ety-parser
-Uses the Wiktionary API to extract etymology data, and process that data into a tree.
+Uses the Wiktionary API to extract etymology data and process that data into a tree.